Standard Industrial Classification: History

+The first edition of SIC was published in parts during 1938–1940, with revisions made in 1941–1942.
+The next edition was published in two parts in 1945 and 1949.
+Further revisions were issued in 1957, 1963, 1967, 1972, 1977, and 1987.

-The Standard Industrial Classification (SIC) code system has been used since the 1930s.
+The SIC code system has been used since the 1930s.
 It was developed by the Interdepartmental Committee on Industrial Statistics, established by the Central Statistical Board who developed the List of Industries for manufacturing, published in 1938, and the 1939 List of Industries for non-manufacturing industries, which became the first Standard Industrial Classification for the United States.
 The SIC system was last revised in 1987 and was last used by the Census Bureau for the 1992 Economic Census.

 The Office of Management and Budget, or OMB, was tasked with revising the SIC system to reflect changing economic conditions.
 The OMB established the Economic Classification Policy Committee in 1992 to develop a new system representative of the current industrial climate.
 The result was the North American Industry Classification System, or NAICS, a collaborative effort between Canada, the U.S. and Mexico.
 NAICS replaced the four-digit SIC code with a six-digit code, and it provided more flexibility in handling emerging industries (for example, the NAICS system more generally allows for "Other..." categories across industry groups).
 The new codes were implemented in Canada and the United States in 1997 and in Mexico one year later.

 NAICS classified establishments (workplace) by their main output, instead of classifying them with the larger firm or organization of which the establishment was a part.
 This gives more precise information on establishment and worker activities than the SIC system, but changed the meaning of the classifications somewhat, making some time series of data hard to sustain accurately.
 Fort and Klimek (2016) found using longitudinal data on establishments that the switch from SIC to NAICS reclassified large numbers of workers differently by industry/sector than NAICS does, notably by reclassifying some from the Manufacturing sector into Services.

 Purpose

-In the early 1900s, each branch of a United States government agency would conduct business analysis using its own methods and metrics, unknown and meaningless to other branches.
-In the 1930s, the government needed standardized and meaningful ways in which to measure, analyze and share data across its various agencies.
+In the early 1900s, each branch of United States government agencies conducted business analysis using its own methods and metrics, unknown and meaningless to other branches.
+In the 1930s, the government needed standardized and meaningful methods to measure, analyze and share data across its various agencies.
 Thus, the Standard Industrial Classification system was born.
 SIC codes are four-digit numerical representations of major businesses and industries.
 SIC codes are assigned based on common characteristics shared in the products, services, production and delivery system of a business.